Classification of Symplectic Birational Involutions of Manifolds of $OG10$ type: Enumeration of definite genera for Z -lattices

-Combining both the enumeration by random searches and the construction of lattices with an isometry of a given order, we enumerate each of the 12 genera mentioned at the beginning of this Appendix, see \cite{marquand_lisa_2023_7528193}.
+Combining both the enumeration by random searches and the construction of lattices with an isometry of a given order, we enumerate each of the 12 genera mentioned at the beginning of this Appendix.
+The lattices we have enumerated are available in the folder ``enumeration" in \cite{marquand_lisa_2023_7528193}.
+In the latter, each genus $g$ is given as a file, and each line of this file corresponds to the Gram matrix of a representative of an isometry class in $g$.
+The different ``reading files" made available allow one to read those genera on Hecke \cite{nemo}, Magma \cite{magma}, Oscar \cite{OSCAR} and Sage \cite{sagemath}.

+In order to verify our results, we refer to the folder ``verification" in \cite{marquand_lisa_2023_7528193}.
+In this folder, we provide a notebook providing step-by-step Hecke instructions to verify: \begin{itemize} \item that each genus is correctly enumerated (see below for a brief explanation); \item the number of vectors of square $-2$, or of square $-6$ and divisibility at least 3 in each lattice. \end{itemize} Note that in this folder, the genera are saved differently.
+Now, each genus $g$ is given by a folder, and each file in this folder correspond to a representative of an isometry class in $g$.
+In each such file, we remember the Gram matrix of the lattice $L$ as well as the order of its orthogonal group $O(L)$.

+\begin{remark} Generators for the orthogonal groups of definite lattices are effectively computable \cite{plesken-souvignier}.
+However, such computations can be expensive for large rank lattices.
+In our enumeration process, which was originally purely written on Hecke, we made use of Magma for computing orthogonal group and testing isometry of lattices.
+For one's convenience, we have precomputed the order of the orthogonal groups of every lattices in our database using Magma \cite{magma} and stored it. \end{remark} In order to check whether the genera in \cite{marquand_lisa_2023_7528193} are correctly enumerated, one can proceed in the following way.

+Given a list $S$ of lattices, and a genus $g$, one ensures that $S$ is a complete set of representatives of isometry classes in $g$ without repetition, by \begin{enumerate} \item checking that for all $L\in S$, the genus of $L$ is $g$; \item if one denotes $m$ the mass of $g$, computing that

+\item testing whether lattices in $S$ are pairwise non isometric. \end{enumerate} In order to test whether two given definite lattices in a same genus are isometric, one can use algorithms of Plesken--Souvignier \cite{plesken-souvignier}.
+This can be challenging for lattices of high rank.
+Nonetheless, there is actually a way of making this procedure less challenging, by working with isometry invariants.

+In fact, for instance, two lattices whose orthogonal groups have different order cannot be isometric.
+Hence, up to choosing a certain list of isometry invariants which are not hard to compute, one can definitely speed up step (3) and only call Plesken--Souvignier algorithm for comparing lattices with similar invariants.
+In our case, we have used: \begin{itemize} \item the order of the orthogonal group of the lattice; \item the minimum norm, in absolute value, of a vector in the lattice; \item the \textbf{kissing number} $k$ of the lattices, which is equal to the number of vectors of minimum (absolute) norm; \item the decomposition of the \textbf{root sublattice} of the lattice (see \cite{ebeling}); \item the numbers of vectors of norm $-4$, and $-6$ with divisibility in $3\bZ$. \end{itemize} More details in \cite{marquand_lisa_2023_7528193}.